 Robert R. Edgar is Professor of African Studies at Howard University and the author of An African American in South Africa: Travel Notes of Ralph J. Bunche (1992).

-Listed in: African Studies · African Literature · Biography · Christianity · Religion · African American Studies · Diaries and Journals · History · American History · Political Science · Sociology · Journalism · African History · Literary Studies
+Listed in: African Studies · African Authors · Biography · Christianity · Religion · African American Studies · Diaries and Journals · History · American History · Political Science · Sociology · Journalism · African History · Literary Studies

 The devastating influenza epidemic of 1918 ripped through southern Africa.
 In its aftermath, revivalist and millenarian movements sprouted.
 Prophets appeared bearing messages of resistance, redemption, and renewal.
 African Apocalypse: The Story of Nontetha Nkwenkwe, A Twentieth-Century Prophet is the remarkable story of one such prophet, a middle-aged Xhosa woman named Nontetha.

 When a group of young political activists met in 1944 to launch the African National Congress Youth League, it included the nucleus of a remarkable generation of leaders who forged the struggle for freedom and equality in South Africa for the next half century: Nelson Mandela, Oliver Tambo, Walter Sisulu, Jordan Ngubane, Ellen Kuzwayo, Albertina Smith, A. P. Mda, Dan Tloome, and David Bopape.
 It was Anton Lembede, however whom they chose as their first president.

 Ralph Bunche, who received the Nobel Peace Prize in 1950, traveled to South Africa for three months in 1937.
 His notes, which have been skillfully compiled and annotated by historian Robert R. Edgar, provide unique insights on a segregated society.